Jacothesalmon/Jacothesalmon/README.md

 - 👋 Hi, I’m @Jacothesalmon
 - 👀 I’m interested in: Web development
 - 🌱 I’m currently learning: Html5
-- 📫 How to reach me: Dont please
+- 📫 How to reach me: Send me a dm on discord!
+Jaco__exe#1234

 <!---
 Jacothesalmon/Jacothesalmon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.